jeff-bruemmer/Introduction-to-Clojure.Spec/introduction-to-clojure-spec.md

   "yell takes a number over 9000 and returns a loud string" [n]
   {:pre [s/valid? ::over-9000]
-   :post [s/valid? string?]
+   :post [s/valid? string?]}
   (str n " is over 9000!"))
 ```

 ### Surgical typing

 Let's say requirements change and we need to add a key to a map.
 In a type system, we would have to change a class, or create a new class.
 With specs, adding a key to a map would have no effect on existing specs.
-We can then choose which functions interact with that new key, and add additional specs to relevant functions at our discretion.
-If we do nothing, the new key will still flow through functions without issue.
+We can then determine which functions interact with that new key, and add additional specs to relevant functions at our discretion.
+If we do nothing, the new key will still flow through existing functions without issue.

-### Specs are documentation
+### Coded documentation

 Specs double as documentation readable by both humans and compilers.